Good Luck and a Benevolent God

 An eccentric family, sex, religion, music.
 What else could you want?
 Fans of Elizabeth Strout (Olive Kittridge) and Elizabeth Gilbert (City of Girls) will enjoy this portrait of Mandy Flanagan.

-When she died, she wanted them all to be there, not just the family but them.
+When she died, she wanted them all to be there, not just the family but all of them.
 But who was that man taking photos of her in her coffin?
 In 1924 she was a pretty Irish girl from Boston eloping to New York City hoping to be a Broadway star.
 What happened?
-Told with wit and affection, this is the story of her life and controversial relationships.
+Told with wit and affection, this is the story of her life, her controversial relationships and how it ended her way.

 "Appel writes in the natural prose of a raconteur, rising occasionally to the level of lyricism.
 A well-told account of a striver and dreamer who got some of what she wanted."
 Kirkus Reviews